 A Data Scientist is the one who not only knows how to use machine learning but the one who knows when to avoid it.

 Today, I will stand on the shoulder of a giant i.e. John Tukey, the father of exploratory data analysis(EDA).
 Often, in a hurry to fit a machine learning model, people usually ignore the important step of Data Analysis.
 Hence, it is quite possible that they might end up using ML where it may be overkill; usually seen amongst beginners.
-In this article, we will elucidate on this with two simple datasets viz.
+In this article, we will explain on this with two simple datasets viz.
 Iris and Haberman.

 The Iris Dataset

 Iris is an ideal dataset to introduce a student to data analytics.
 First created by RA Fischer, this dataset has 150 samples distributed amongst 3 classes of flowers viz.
 Setosa, Virginica and Versicolor.
-Further, it has 4 features viz. petal length, petal width, sepal length and sepal width.
+Further, it has 4 features viz. petal length, petal width, sepal length, and sepal width.
 Let us load the data into a pandas dataframe.

 import pandas as pd import seaborn as sns import matplotlib.pyplot as plt import numpy as np Iris = pd.read_csv("iris.csv")